-Course Code: 23EE L601 Course Title: Power Electro onics Laboratory Course Category: M ajor Course Level: Higher L:T:P(Hours/Week) 0:0:3 Credits: 1.5 Total Contact Hours: 45 Max Marks:100
+Course Code: 23EE L601 Course Title: Power Electronics Laboratory Course Category: M ajor Course Level: Higher L:T:P(Hours/Week) 0:0:3 Credits: 1.5 Total Contact Hours: 45 Max Marks:100

 This course focuses on modeling and verifying the outputs of various converters, including AC-DC and DC-DC converters, as well as DC-AC converters.
-Additionally, it covers the design and analysis of PCB circuits for a full bridge inverter using ORCAD PSpice, providing comprehensive skills in power electronics and circuit simulation.
+Additionally, it covers the design and analysis of PCB circuits for a full bridge inverter using simulation tool, providing comprehensive skills in power electronics and circuit simulation.

-- 1. Simulate the Single phase half and full converter using MATLAB and verify using hardware. - 2.
-Simulate the Three phase full converter using simulation and validate the result using hardware. - 3.
-Simulate the Three phase inverter using simulation and validate the result using hardware. - 4.
-Simulate the BUCK converter using simulation and validate the result using hardware. - 5.
-Simulate the BOOST converter using simulation and validate the result using by hardware. - 6.
-Simulate the single phase AC voltage controller using simulation and validate the result using hardware. - 7.
-Simulate the single phase Cycloconverter using simulation and validate the result using hardware. - 8.
-Design a Single phase full bridge inverter and verify it into a PCB hardware model using ORCAD PSPICE
+- 1. Determine the turn on and turn off time of MOSFET, SCR and also draw it's characteristics. - 2.
+Determine the turn on and turn off time of IGBT and also draw it's characteristics. - 3.
+Simulate the Single phase half and full converter and verify using hardware. - 4.
+Simulate the Three phase full converter and validate the result using hardware. - 5.
+Model the Single phase inverter and validate the result using hardware. - 6.
+Simulate the Three phase inverter and validate the result using hardware. - 7.
+Simulate the BUCK and BOOST converter and validate the result using hardware. - 8.
+Model the Four quadrant chopper using simulation and validate the result using hardware. - 9.
+Simulate the single phase AC voltage controller and validate the result using hardware. - 10.
+Design a Single phase full bridge inverter and verify it into a PCB hardware model.

 Course Outcomes Cognitive At the end of this course, students will be able to: Level CO 1: Simulate ac-dc, dc-dc, dc-ac, and ac-ac converters using MATLAB.
 Analyze CO2: Evaluate the results of various converters using hardware.
-Evaluate CO3: Design and implement the full bridge inverter using PCB model.
-Create
+Evaluate CO3: Design and implement the full bridge inverter using PCB model as a mini project Create